ENS210 - Fall 2025

 I will act (by letting the instructor know) if the academic integrity is compromised.

-I will not share the video conference link and lecture records with anyone else.
+I will not share the course materials with anyone else.

 By being registered in this class, you will be assumed to have accepted the rules written in this syllabus.